Agent Factory Recap: A Deep Dive into Agent Evaluation, Practical Tooling, and Multi-Agent Systems

 Timestamp: 13:03

-When you lack a dataset, generate synthetic data with a four‑step recipe:
+When you don’t have a real dataset, you can create synthetic data using a simple four‑step recipe:

 The Three‑Tier Framework for Agent Testing